jup-ag/space-station/docs/2-apis/1-swap-api.md

 Due to the network congestion on Solana, the `sendRawTransaction` method may not be able to help you to land your transaction.
 You should check out this [`transactionSender`](https://github.com/jup-ag/jupiter-quote-api-node/blob/main/example/utils/transactionSender.ts) file to send transaction.
 :::

-## Advance error handling to disable certain AMM from the API
+## Advanced error handling to disable certain AMM from the API

-Sometimes an AMM throw an error when swapping and to prevent getting the failed AMM for the same quote, you can use the `excludeDexes` parameter when getting `/quote`.
+Sometimes an AMM will throw an error when swapping.
+To prevent getting a quote from the failed AMM, you can use the `excludeDexes` parameter when getting `/quote`.

 Example JS, with the help of `@mercurial-finance/optimist` package:
 ```ts